All Products

 How do I configure a whitelist?

 In most cases, the upstream and downstream storage services that are supported by Realtime Compute for Apache Flink do not allow access from external systems.
-Therefore, you must perform the following steps to add the CIDR block of the vSwitch of Realtime Compute for Apache Flink to the whitelist of the storage service that Realtime Compute for Apache Flink needs to access.
+Therefore, you must perform the following steps to add the CIDR block of the vSwitch of Realtime Compute for Apache Flink to the whitelist of the storage system that Realtime Compute for Apache Flink needs to access:

-For example, you must configure a whitelist for an ApsaraDB RDS for MySQL database.
-For more information, see Configure an IP address whitelist.
+For example, if you want to configure a whitelist for an ApsaraDB RDS for MySQL database, see Configure an IP address whitelist.

 Note